-Opening a gym is almost recession-proof.
+First, the idea of opening a gym as a small town business is almost recession-proof.
 There are always going to be people looking to get in shape and stay healthy.
-It would be great for people in Merkel to not have to drive 20 minutes just to put in a quick 30 minute workout.
+It would be great for people in your community to not have to drive to a larger town just to put in a quick 30 minute workout.
 According to the site Good Financial Cents, the trick is to create a gym that suits local interests.

-Renovating old buildings will renew Merkel’s rich heritage, and often these spaces are large enough to house multiple small businesses.
+Next, renovating old buildings will renew your town’s rich heritage.
+Additionally, often these spaces are large enough to house multiple small town businesses.
 By dividing the space between multiple ventures, 1440 Main Street in Ferdinand, Indiana houses several businesses including an antique boutique, furniture store, a book store/lender, coffee house, and more.
 Sharing walls builds community and increases the asset of a single building, as well as increasing customer traffic for each business.

-Why not capitalize on the unique infrastructure the town of Merkel already has?
-Interestingly enough, if someone is looking to rent housing in Merkel, there are usually only 1-2 properties available at a given time.
+Why not capitalize on the unique infrastructure the town already has?
+Interestingly enough, if someone is looking to rent housing in your area, there may only be a small number of properties available at a given time.
 Expand the market by renovating old buildings and leasing the upper floors as housing.
 Lower floors can be used for housing as well, or, they can be reserved for a business in order to bring in more community and continue to build the area.
-Here’s a great resource indicating the value, appeal, and shift of real estate buyers and renters towards downtown housing, especially in small communities:
+Here’s a great resource indicating the value, appeal, and shift of real estate buyers and renters towards downtown housing, especially in small communities.

 Starting a camping site can bring wonderful value to an active, outdoor community as well as to local families.
-This is an untapped opportunity in the Merkel area.
-Even families and students in Abilene often look for a camping spot that isn’t too far away, but still qualifies as “getting away.”
-Equip the campsite with camping equipment to rent or buy.
-Build an updated and seriously fun playscape, rock climbing wall, or house some goats and chickens and other animals where people could come camp and learn a little about keeping animals/urban farming.
-Be creative and consider what locals and visitors might want when coming to this area of West Texas.
+This could be an untapped opportunity in your area.
+Consider that families and students often look for a camping spot that isn’t too far away, but still qualifies as “getting away.”
+Equip the campsite with camping equipment to rent or buy as another source of income for your small town business.
+Build an updated and seriously fun playscape, rock climbing wall, or if you are in a rural area, house some goats and chickens and other animals where people could come camp and learn a little about keeping animals/urban farming.
+Be creative and consider what locals and visitors might want when coming to your neck of the woods.

 A microbrewery is a small brewery that produces specialty beers that are only sold locally.
 They also typically host tours.
 Like a winery, it’s a very popular destination for weekenders, and lots of brewers also house a restaurant or sell their brews at local restaurants.
 A local brew is something that builds pride and both embodies and encourages the Buy Local spirit.

 Coastal communities are taking advantage of their close proximity to beaches by installing libraries directly on the beach.
-So, how does this apply to a small West Texas town?
+So, how does this apply your small town?
 Check out this photograph of one of the beach libraries.
-Setting up an open, community-driven outdoor space in downtown Merkel could provide a unique gathering space for students, families, and the avid reader.
-As we proceed with revitalizing Merkel’s downtown, a park, cafe with patio seating, or any kind of outdoor space could pair perfectly with a space for borrowing books and media.
+Setting up an open, community-driven outdoor space in downtown could provide a unique gathering space for students, families, and the avid reader.
+As we proceed with revitalizing your downtown, a park, cafe with patio seating, or any kind of outdoor space could pair perfectly with a space for borrowing books and media.

 Urban Research created a “virtual fitting room” called Wearable Clothing where shoppers get the best of both worlds: they can virtually “try on” clothing without the fuss of undressing and dressing repeatedly, and then purchase the clothing in store, or online.
 The booth takes a picture of the shopper and lets them use a touch screen to “try on” the clothes and see how they look.
 The picture of the shopper and the clothes are interactive, so the users can move around in the clothes.

-For Merkel, one idea is to include vendors who sell seasonal outdoor equipment according to each hunting season as well as hot weather/cold weather items for outdoor use.
+For instance, one idea for a small town business is to include vendors who sell seasonal outdoor equipment according to each hunting season as well as hot weather/cold weather items for outdoor use.
 Other vendor ideas are clothing retailers, a consignor, jewelry makers, artists and artisans, holiday-themed shops — the list is endless.
 Incorporating unconventional and relatively cheap display techniques like the Fendi pop-up shop would help attract consumers as well as vendors.